DrK-Lo/MVP-H2F-HatcheryField/notebook/260914_KEB_Q2_analysis_summary.md

 _Model: `response ~ HO + Ar + TemperatureQ90 + SalinityQ10 + SalinityQ90 + (1|Population[/Bag])`, fit separately per site × timepoint._

-**Headline result: warm-end thermal origin (Temperature Q90) is the dominant, consistent driver of survival.** It was positive and among the strongest predictors in all six survival cells (both sites, all timepoints), with the effect strengthening over time.
-No other predictor — genetic or environmental — showed a robust independent effect on survival once population-level replication was accounted for.
+**Temperature Q90 is a consistent driver of survival.** It was positive and among the strongest predictors in all six survival models (both sites, all timepoints), with the effect strengthening over time.
+No other predictor genetic or environmental showed a strong independent effect on survival once population-level replication was accounted for.

-**Length** showed the same positive thermal-origin direction, but too weak to reach significance at this sample size; no predictor was significant for length.
-So warm-origin populations both survive better and trend larger, but only the survival effect is strong enough to detect with 8 populations.
+**Length** No predictor was significant for length.
+Warm-origin populations both survive better and trend larger, but only the survival effect is strong enough to detect with 8 populations.

 **Condition index** showed no consistent significant predictor.